-Gel manicures use high levels of UV radiation to set a special gel into an individual’s nails.
-Although there is little evidence that this can cause serious conditions such as skin cancer, some research suggests that pain and nail damage are common side effects of gel manicures.
+Gel manicures use high levels of UV radiation to set a special, light-sensitive gel into the nails.
+There is little evidence that this can cause cancer, but pain and nail damage are common side effects.

 Manicures are cosmetic procedures to alter the appearance of a person’s nails.